pynvme/pynvme/doc/features.rst

    subsystem.shutdown_notify()
    subsystem.power_cycle()

 Reset
 -----

-We have `Controller.reset()` to reset controller by its CC.EN register.
-We can also reset the NVMe device as a PCIe device:
+Pynvme provides different ways of reset:

 .. code-block:: python

-   pcie.reset()

-At last, we can reset the subsystem by writing NVMe register NSSR.NSSRC in API `Subsystem.reset()`.

-In the next chapter, let's read more real pynvme test scripts to find how we use pynvme in practical NVMe testing.

-In the last chapter, we can refer to the API document along with your script development.
-VSCode can also show you the online docstring when editing the code.
+   nvme0.reset()     # reset controller by its CC.EN register.
+We can also reset the NVMe device as a PCIe device: pcie.reset()      # PCIe hot reset subsystem.reset() # use register NSSR.NSSRC

 PSD
 ---